xf6i/xf6i/README.md

 - **Databases**: SQL – because organized data makes everything better,
 - **Other Cool Tools**: Figma (designing is fun too!), Git, GitHub,
 - **IDEs**: I primarily work in Neovim, enhancing productivity with its powerful features, alongside using VSCode for specific tasks,
 - **Operating System**: I primarily use macOS for development, as it offers a stable and powerful environment.
-I am also experienced with Windows and Linux systems,
+I am also experienced with Windows and Linux systems, I use Ghostty terminal with Fish shell btw.

 <div align=center>